Ramon96/real-time-web-1920/README.md

 ```

 <!-- What external data source is featured in your project and what are its properties 🌠 -->
-## Api
-Im currently using the [Covid19api](https://covid19api.com/)
-The Api requires no key and documentation can be read [here](https://documenter.getpostman.com/view/10808728/SzS8rjbc)

-I will be able to get
-* the amount of cases
-* total recovered
-* total deceased

-I will use the data per country and increase / decrease the difficulty based om the amount of cases.

 <!-- This would be a good place for your data life cycle ♻️-->
 ## Data life cycle